1+2+3+4+5+… does not equal a negative number — January 18, 2014

 There’s something to this: Americans (and Germans; see the Pflanze review below) do seem to love war, regardless of their political leanings.
 They dutifully get in line behind their leaders whenever we pick the latest poor little country to blow up.
 And we certainly do venerate the bold business conquistador.

 To back out a step, I think the positive way to frame this — rather than the negative way that Robin frames it — is that we liberals need a living, breathing, bold, energizing ideology for the 21st century; that Keynesian technocratic demand management combined with a strong welfare state probably lacks the vigor necessary to inspire greatness in Americans; and that, in the absence of a compelling ideology, people will succumb to the allure of violence, xenophobia, and selfishness.
-If this argument itself wasn’t in Packer’s [book: Blood of the Liberals], it could easily find a home there.
+If this argument itself wasn’t in Packer’s Blood of the Liberals, it could easily find a home there.

 So I think I’d be happier with Robin’s book if it were less about What Conservatives Really Think, Deep In Their Brainstems, than if it were about a liberalism that could inspire.
 I’m pretty sure Robin does have such ideas in him; they probably involve organizing labor and helping out the world’s marginalized.
 I’d be proud to read such a book; it would help me produce the world I want, in which we all believe that we’re part of a community.
-I’m less proud to read [book: The Reactionary Mind].
+I’m less proud to read The Reactionary Mind.

-__Otto Pflanze, [book: Bismarck and the Development of Germany, Vol. 1: The Period of Unification, 1815-1871] and [book: Vol. 2: The Period of Consolidation, 1871-1880]__
+Otto Pflanze, Bismarck and the Development of Germany, Vol. 1: The Period of Unification, 1815-1871 and Vol. 2: The Period of Consolidation, 1871-1880

 I think my obsession with Bismarck started when I realized, a couple years ago, that the modern welfare state began under him in the late 1800s.
 How did Germany manage to create what took the U.S. either half a century or a century-plus to implement?
 Long story short: I haven’t yet come to a solid understanding of the answer.
 But Bismarck himself is fascinating, so it’s okay.